jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 There was a major testing effort at a processing center with all related parties.
 We weren’t the only software shop working on the package processing center project.

 Two members of our team were on site for the exercise.
 Routing wasn’t functioning as expected on site.
-Once our crew observed what was really needed, they spent a few hours after the day's excerises were over updating our Routing Rules script.
-They uploaded the updated scripit on the package processing center servers on site the next day, and it worked.
-They were able to fix the problems without having to update or access to our source code or our versioning system.
+Once our crew observed what was really needed, they spent a few hours after the day's exercises were over updating our Routing Rules script.
+They uploaded the updated script on the package processing center servers on site the next day, and it worked.
+They were able to fix the problems without having to update or access our source code or our versioning system.

 We committed the updated script into our version management system when they returned.